soohyeok/Safe-Tourism-in-Boston/README.md

-#Navigate into soohyeok_soojee folder and Check Readme.md
+# Navigate into soohyeok_soojee folder and Check Readme.md
+Soojee and my project is located within the soohyeok_soojee folder but initial set-up descriptions for the project is written below

 -------------------------------------------------------------------------------------------------------
 # course-2019-spr-proj